Canon 1300D vs Leica TL

 |Leica T« »||Y||stereo||mono||-||-||-||2.0||Y||-||-||Leica T|

 Both the 1300D and the TL have been discontinued, but can regularly be found used on eBay.
 The 1300D was replaced by the Canon 2000D, while the TL was followed by the Leica TL2.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 1300D vs Leica TL